sagemath/trac_to_gh/Issue 9518.md

 CC:  @JohnCremona @williamstein @robertwb

 John Cremona remarked on #9281 that Pari had a self test that could be run from `make test-all`, so an spkg-check file should be added to do this.
 I will take care of it.
 Hopefully John can review it.

 Dave

+Marked "duplicate/invalid/wontfix" because it is now in #9343.  -- Jeroen Demeyer

 Issue created by migration from https://trac.sagemath.org/ticket/9518